 Cape May County House, NJ 08210

-We apologize in advance for any inconvenience or delays in providing services.
-However, these difficult times require unusual responses.
-I believe these actions will help protect the public, provide for the health of my staff and ensure the continued professional, prompt and empathetic service the public has come to expect and deserve from the Surrogate Court.
+We apologize for any inconveniences or delays in providing services.
+However, I believe these actions will help protect the public, provide for the health of my staff and ensure the continued professional and empathetic service the public has come to expect and deserve from the Surrogate Court.

 Dean R. Marcolongo, Esquire Surrogate Judge, Cape May County